schoolofcities/urban-data-storytelling/notebooks/urban-data-visualization/maps-and-spatial-data-visualization/maps-and-spatial-data-visualization.md

 - Green space (a polygon dataset of green spaces and public parks in Toronto)
 - Lake Ontario (a polygon of Lake Ontario)

+(All of this data is from the [City of Toronto](https://open.toronto.ca/catalogue/), except for the Lake Ontario polygon, which is from [OpenStreetMap](https://www.openstreetmap.org/relation/1206310))

 Load the data into QGIS and re-order the layers such that the washroom locations are at the top.
 For our map, the washrooms are a the key data we want to show (i.e. the foreground), while the others are visual reference (i.e. the background).

 After loading in the data, right click on each of the layers and then click *Open Attribute Table* to view the what data is linked to each feature.